Seattle Sounders–Vancouver Whitecaps rivalry: USL era

-After the NASL's collapse, the cities had a variety of professional soccer teams playing in domestic leagues before reuniting in the A-League in 1994.
+The cities' professional soccer teams reunited in the A-League in 1994.
 During this period, the Cascadia Cup was founded by the supporters groups of the teams, in conjunction with those of the Portland Timbers.
 The A-League ultimately became the USL First Division, which the clubs competed in until the Sounders made the jump to the first-division Major League Soccer in 2009.